-- Candidates should make clear to readers their independence and the impact of their work. - As appropriate, the candidate should discuss their grant history including their successand commentary regarding grants that were submitted but not funded. - Candidates should explain how their service has contributed to the common good of the campus and University and how these contributions reflect department and school/unit expectations. - Candidates should also indicate the prospects for continued personal development in their defined areas of professional activity. - Faculty members and librarians should state specific plans for a research or creative activity agenda, for a plan to enhance teaching effectiveness, for excellence in performance and for continued participation through professional service in their profession, the campus, and community, as appropriate to their areas of responsibility.

-Candidates who seek advancement based on excellence in professional service should be able to demonstrate that such service is, in fact, academic work, which has significant results that have been communicated or disseminated in such a manner as to be reviewed by peers.
-The application of criteria to professional service should be clear, and professional service must be clearly related to the mission of the university, campus, and school/unit.
+- Candidates should make clear to readers their independence and the impact of their work. - As appropriate, the candidate should discuss their grant history including their success and commentary regarding grants that were submitted but not funded. - Candidates should explain how their service has contributed to the common good of the campus and University and how these contributions reflect department and school/unit expectations. - Candidates should also indicate the prospects for continued personal development in their defined areas of professional activity. - Faculty members and librarians should state specific plans for a research or creative activity agenda, for a plan to enhance teaching effectiveness, for excellence in performance and for continued participation through professional service in their profession, the campus, and community, as appropriate to their areas of responsibility. - Candidates who seek advancement based on excellence in professional service should be able to demonstrate that such service is, in fact, academic work, which has significant results that have been communicated or disseminated in such a manner as to be reviewed by peers.
+The application of criteria to professional service should be clear, and professional service must be clearly related to the mission of the university, campus, and school/unit. - o Candidates who have received an extension of the probationary period should include the following in the candidate statement: "I received a one-year extension of the tenure probationary period, consistent with IU policy."
+(Or, two one-year, as applicable.)
+Do not include reasons or any personal medical information.